jimenglish81/testapp/README.md

 TODO

-to install dependencies and build run ./app/build/build.sh from root
+to install run...
+'npm install' on root then run 'grunt'